+What are dental implants?

 Because of the high cost and high maintenance required with screw retained dental implants, Saberton Denture & Implant's most popular implant treatment is for removable dentures on dental implants.

-The denture in this treatment snaps on the dental implant and is removable by the patient, similarly to a regular denture, but much more secure.
-The advantage of this dental implant treatment is that it is far easier to clean the denture, whereby the denture is removed from the mouth and brushed in the sink or soaked in a cleansing solution.
-The oral cavity can easily be brushed once the denture is removed, greatly reducing any chance of decay or disease around the implants.
+The denture in this treatment snap on to the dental implant and are removable by the patient, similarly to a regular denture, but much more secure.
+The advantage of this dental implant treatment is that it is far easier to clean the denture; dentures can be removed daily from the mouth and brushed in the sink or soaked in a cleansing solution.
+The oral cavity can also be easily brushed once the denture is removed, greatly reducing any chance of decay or disease around the implants.

 It’s debatable whether mini implants can even be referred to as dental implants.
 This treatment is seen as a lower cost alternative to the traditional dental implant whereby mini implants, as the name suggests, are much smaller in size.

 Mini implants generally fail at a rate of up to 30%.
 Because of this high failure rate, Saberton Denture & Implant generally recommends the time-tested traditional dental implant as a solution.
 While mini implants have their place in helping dentures stay in place, we find that regular dental implants are our preferred choice, simply because of how well they work.
 And when it comes to surgical procedures, Saberton Denture & Implant feels that it’s always better to work with treatment plans that offer the best outcome.

 This is the million dollar question that everyone asks.
 While surgery for two new dental implants and a new denture costs about $7,000, the implants are guaranteed for life and the denture usually lasts at least ten years.
 This means that the actual cost of getting a denture on two implants is less than $2/day.
 Comparing this amount to the cost of having to use a couple tubes of denture adhesive every week, implants actually work out to be the more affordable option.